 What to Expect at Your Child’s Sports Physical Exam

 The sports physical exam will start with questions about your child’s medical history.
-As always, be as honest as possible when answering these questions because it will help your doctor make the best recommendations for your child.
-Be prepared to tell the doctor about any illnesses in the family, any previous hospital stays your child had, any past injuries or current pain, and any medication they take.
-If your child is old enough, they can answer these questions for themselves.
-Just make sure they’re prepared with the answers when they arrive.
+As always, be as honest as possible when answering these questions.
+Being candid will help your doctor make the best recommendations for your child.
+Make sure you tell the doctor about the following:

 From there, the doctor will start the physical exam.
 They’ll check the regular stats, like your child’s height and weight.
 They will evaluate your child’s lungs, heart and blood pressure.
 They will also check your child’s vision and hearing.
 At Statcare, we check near vision, far vision, and color vision.

 Finally, the doctor will check your child’s skeletal system and the brain, if you request it.
-Once they’ve recorded all the results, they will offer any medical advice your child might need to successfully compete in their sport of choice.
-The entire process of a sports physical exam should be quick, painless, and full of information for you and your child.
+Once they’ve recorded all the results, the provider will offer medical advice your child might need to successfully compete in camp or sports.
+The entire process of a camp physical exam should be quick, painless, and full of useful information.

-Statcare offers all those tests, plus a friendly staff who is ready to answer all your questions.
+Statcare offers a friendly staff who is ready to answer all your questions.
+Plus, we can perform many tests in our clinic.
 Find us at one of our 5 locations every day of the year, including holidays.
 We are conveniently located by the train, so you don’t have to worry about a long commute.
 Come in whenever you’re ready to complete your child’s sports physical exam.